 - strong motion;

-To give another example, when Leah was working on her senior thesis, she was trying to find articles on journalistic integrity in the digital age.
+When Leah was working on her senior thesis, she was trying to find articles on journalistic integrity in the digital age.
 She searched and searched and couldn’t find anything.
 Finally, she found one article that seemed relevant, and when she looked at the subject terms she saw that it was indexed under “journalistic ethics,” among other things.
 Once Leah became aware that this type of article is indexed under “journalistic ethics,” she was able to conduct a new search using this subject term and found numerous other helpful articles.
 Some databases have a thesaurus function to help the researcher become familiar with the database’s controlled vocabulary.
 The researcher will put a term like “journalistic integrity” into the thesaurus, and it will return the subject terms corresponding to that, such as “journalistic ethics.”

 Let’s take another example to understand the difference between keywords and subject terms.
 In 2017, a learning company hired me to research the effectiveness of using mindfulness practices in the classroom.
 At the time, I didn’t have access to the ERIC database, which is the largest source for information on education.
 But now I do have access to ERIC and I want to review what scholarship has been published since 2017.
 Yet all I can think to search is “mindfulness AND classroom.”
 These are keywords and they will retrieve all articles that are about both mindfulness and classrooms.
 (Had I searched “mindfulness OR classroom,” then the search would have been even broader, bringing up results that have either of these subject terms but not necessarily both.)
 This is very broad, but it is still a good place to start because if I find even one highly relevant article, then I can review the subject terms and incorporate that into my next search.